 When pressing into the top of the bed, you will feel the cover’s softness and the memory layer.
 After removing your hand, you will see the medium-level responsiveness.

-Because the memory layer is small, you will not sink into the bed as much as expected when lying down.
+Because the memory layer is small, you will likely not sink into the bed as much as expected when lying down.

 There is great lumbar support for light and medium-weight back sleepers.
 The bed cradles heavier body points (such as hips) and keeps the spine in alignment.
-Likewise, stomach sleepers will be comfortable and maintain proper alignment.
+Likewise, stomach sleepers can be comfortable and maintain proper alignment.

 Note that those with more weight may need additional support beyond what Lull provides.
 This is especially important for stomach sleepers, who tend to need and prefer more firmness to maintain proper alignment.
 For those who meet this criterion and are still interested, consider using the 100-day trial period to test it out.